Metric Conversion Game

 1. Let your child draw a standard nine-square tic-tac-toe grid on the sheet of white paper using the black marker.

-2. Have your kid use the following chart and the black marker, fill each of the squares in the grid randomly.
+2. Have your kid use the left side of the following chart and the black marker to fill each of the squares in the grid randomly.
+This chart can also be the gamekeeper's cheat sheet during game play.

 1 millimeter = 0.001 meter